redis/redis-om-node/README.md

 By using and abusing this software you are helping to improve it.
 This is greatly appreciated.

 Caveats done.
-Now, on with *how* to use Redis ŌM!
+Now, on with *how* to use Redis OM!

 # Getting Started